-We encourage healthcare providers to share information about the digital tools offered at Wellpoint with their Members.
-Members may access information about the products that are available by visiting the Wellpoint website:
+We encourage healthcare providers to share information about the digital tools offered at Wellpoint with their members.
+Members may access information about the products that are available by visiting the Wellpoint website.

-- Each digital educational outreach provides the Member with specific healthcare education in a warm, easy-to-understand, and fun to use fashion. - What we want to achieve with this program: - Provide Members with the information they need to participate in the management of their health. - Provide Wellpoint with a practical tool to identify Members' conditions and concerns. - Encourage Members to communicate more effectively with their healthcare providers.
+Each digital educational outreach provides the member specific healthcare education in a warm, easy-to-understand, and fun to use fashion.

+What we want to achieve with this program:

+- Provide members the information they need to participate in the management of their health. - Provide Wellpoint with a practical tool to identify members conditions and concerns. - Encourage members to communicate more effectively with their healthcare providers.

-Do not be surprised if your patients mention this digital program.
-Take it as a sign that it is doing its job!
+Don't be surprised if your patients mention this digital program.
+Take it as a sign that it's doing its job!
 Encourage your patients to participate in the digital program and help us nurture a well-educated and more communicative patient population.
-If a Member is not enrolled, they can call the number on their ID card and request to speak to an obstetrics case manager.
+If a member is not enrolled, they can call Member Services at the number on their ID card and request to speak to an obstetrics case manager.

-For more information on the digital maternity program, reach out to your OB Practice Consultant or Provider Services.
+For more information on the digital care management program, reach out to your OB Practice Consultant or Provider Services.